sherylg343/smarthome/README.md

 leave the Demo with a clear understanding of the basic functionality of the product and how this technology could work for them.

+The business goal of the site is to move the potential customer further along through the sales funnel.
+While some customers may visit the site during the product research stage, the intent is to use the site to assist the customer in making a purchasing decision.
+Amenity wants the Demo site to help convince a potential client that their smart-home manager suits the customer's specific needs and resolves their relevant problems.
+The user should leave the site believing that this smart home manager would help them manage their home in an easy and convenient mannner.

+## Target Audience
-The target audience is home owners looking for a fully-integrated smart house manager, easily controlled through mobile devices.
-This website is not intended to sell the product, it is only to be used as a Demo of the coreproduct.
-It's important that the user see the types of controls that can be accessed remotely and how scheduling is integrated into the system.
+The target audience is defined as home owners looking for a fully-integrated smart-home manager, easily controlled through mobile devices.
+This website is not intended to sell the product, it is only to be used as a Demo of the core product.
+It's important that the user views, and has the opportunity to physically test, the types of controls that can be accessed remotely and see how scheduling is integrated into the system.
 The website will likely be used while working with a salesperson, either on the phone or in-person, so instructional directions are not required on the website.
 However, it is expected that the control elements will be intuitive to use.

-## UX
+## UX <a name="ux"></a>

 ### Targeted Demo Customers
-* Own home
+* Own home - this product is specifically designed as a comprehensive home manager.
+For example, apartment residents with a few electronic appliances are not a target audience for this product.
-* Currently possess or plan to purchase products and appliances for the home that are capable of being wirelessly controlled by a smart house manager.
+* Currently possess or plan to purchase products and appliances for the home that are capable of being wirelessly controlled by a smart-home manager.
-* Have explored Amenity's smart-house manager product and have enough interest in the product that they are willing to devote time to exploring the product's capabilities through a Demo.
+* Have explored Amenity's smart-home manager product and have enough interest in the product that they are willing to devote time to exploring the product's capabilities through a Demo.

 ### This Demo is being commissioned:
-* to showcase Amenity's customized and integrated product;
+* to showcase Amenity's customized and integrated product in a succinct manner.
+Amenity does not want to overwhelm potential clients, so the Demo should be a cross-section of the product's capabilities;
 * to provide potential customers with the opportunity to try out the controls and functionality without having to first connect with their home products, as many other software packages require;